JDevC/PrimalRing/README.md

 ----------------------------------------------------------------------------------------------------------------------

-# Controls
+## CONTROLS

 Title Screen:
 - Up and Down keys = Highlight different options
 - ENTER = Select option:
   - New Game = Start game from the beginning
   - Load Game = Start game from a previous possition (only one for now)
-  - Options = Configure your game (WIP)
+  - Options = Configure your game
   - Quit = Exit from the game

 Title Screen (Options):
 - Up and Down keys = Highlight different options
-- Right and Left keys (On volume controls) = Turns the volume high or low
+- Right and Left keys (On volume controls) = Turns the volume high or low (WIP)
 - ENTER = Select option:
-  - FullScreen = Toggles between FullScreen and Normal view mode
+  - FullScreen = Toggles between FullScreen and Normal view mode (WIP)
+  - Gallery: Art game gallery (WIP)
+  - Credits: Who made it?!
+I am, of course, but in case somebody else make a collaboration, come here to see all of them.
+(WIP)
   - Back to Main Menu = Self-explanatory, I guess

 Level 1: